5 ways the food and beverage industry changed in 2020

 Take leading Domino’s Pizza franchise, Daufood.
 The franchise doesn’t adopt new technology for show: they leverage payments to drive better staff and customer experiences in tangible ways.
 As Casper Mooyman, Head of Marketing at Domino’s Pizza, says, “Customers won’t buy Domino’s because we have digital platforms.
 But they will buy from Domino’s if it is seamless, secure, and hygienic.”

 Whether it’s the back office of a hotel, behind the counter of a quick service restaurant, or in the millions of data points flying through your own company’s systems: franchise success is something that’s often cultivated from behind the scenes.
 Payments can be easily overlooked; but when done right, it can have far reaching, positive effects on your business, from operational efficiency and decision making to staff empowerment and customer loyalty.

 In a world where every minute and every penny counts, having a reliable base to run your franchise operations from is mission critical.
-As our recent Retail Report shows, today’s consumers expect brands to not only sell across multiple channels; they expect an exceptional experience across every one of those channels, anytime, anywhere.
+As our 2022 Retail Report shows, today’s consumers expect brands to not only sell across multiple channels; they expect an exceptional experience across every one of those channels, anytime, anywhere.

 Unified commerce makes such an experience possible on the frontend because it streamlines your operations in the backend.
 Think of it as your ultimate mission control: the engine driving seamless, quality experiences from the ground up.

 German quick service restaurant Beets&Roots is dedicated to making every experience as smooth as possible, regardless of whether customers are on their website or visiting a restaurant.
 As CEO Max Kochen says: